mrrfv/PortaDisk/README.md

+# Stalled

+This project has been stalled for now.
+The Raspberry Pi Zero is way too underpowered for even encrypting data, and connecting multiple hard drives through USB is usually a bad idea due to the worse performance and reliability.
+I might look into hosting Syncthing in the future though, as it's very lightweight and (from my understanding) if a password is set, encrypts data before it is even sent to the Pi.

+---

 # PortaDisk - Affordable Raspberry Pi Portable & Secure NAS Project

 **Project Status:** Early work in progress. web-unlock is still not ready for production (nor development) use.